zhangshijun55/BrowserOS/.github/SECURITY.md

 * Proof-of-concept or exploit code (if possible)
 * Impact of the issue, including how an attacker might exploit the issue

-This information will help me triage your report more quickly.
+This information will help us triage your report more quickly.